 ORASID environment variable.
 The user does this by activating the

-ORAENV is set (or the related file cannot be read), then the
+ORAENV is not set or the related file cannot be read, then the

 SID remains undefined.
 Oracle recommends that a link name

-ORAENV is always defined prior to a call to an Oracle Database program.
+ORAENV is always defined before calling an Oracle Database program.

-ORACLE_HOME, must be set.
-To run the utility for a particular database, you must also set the Oracle variable
+ORACLE_HOME must be set.
+To run the utility for a particular database, you must also set the Oracle environment variable

 ORACLE_SID.
 The operating system environment variable